jbejjani2022/deep-leapr/README.md

 # LeaPR: Learned Programmatic Representation models

+**This is a fork of the original [LeaPR repository](https://github.com/neurosymbolic-learning/leapr) with extensions.**

 This repository contains the implementation corresponding to the following paper:

 [Programmatic Representation Learning with Language Models](https://arxiv.org/abs/2510.14825)

 LeaPR models are neural network-free machine learning models: they combine *feature functions* represented as (LLM-synthesized) Python functions with *decision tree* predictors learned on top of those features.
 These models can be trained for any supervised learning task.

+## Key Additions in This Fork

+- **Text Regression Domain**: New domain for regression tasks on text data, with support for training on the [Anthropic HH-RLHF dataset](https://huggingface.co/datasets/Anthropic/hh-rlhf) for reward model debugging experiments
+- **Pairwise Text Classification Domain**: Support for pairwise comparison tasks
+- **SHAP Analysis**: Added `--interpret` flag and `interpret.py` script for computing SHAP values to analyze feature importance in trained models
+- **Evaluation Scripts**: New scripts in `rm_debugger/` for evaluating models on the HH-RLHF test set and comparing against neural reward models

 ![Overview of Learned Programmatic Representation Models: training can take any supervised learning dataset and output a set of features implemented as Python functions.](img/fig1.png)